 Lavender (Lavendula spp.)

 No list of choice for shrubs with lavender flowers would be complete without mentioning the namesake sub-shrub, lavender (Lavandula spp.).
 Besides its beauty and usefulness (in the kitchen and in potpourri), this early-summer bloomer is deer-resistant and drought-tolerant.
 It is best known for its fragrant leaves and blossoms.

 English lavender (L. angustifolia) is the most popular species because of its cold-hardiness (zones 5 to 8).
-But other kinds do exist, including:
+But other varieties do exist, including:

 Continue to 9 of 10 below.